CyprianESPI/odin-battleship/README.md

 ### Features

-- new logo icon
+- Add new logo icon
 - Add online multiplayer
 - Improve performance with CLS (replace only children that changed in game board) | 74 now in lighthouse (mobile)
-- Improve UX
+- Improve AI

 ## Webpack for web